privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 </details>

 You should now have a working Google Cloud VM.
 To connect to the VM, use the Remote Desktop Connection app on Windows, which should be installed by default.
 Provide the external IP, username, and password.
 After connecting, you should see the server desktop.
 Next, you will need to go through the [crawler setup instructions](#4-instructions-for-setting-up-the-crawler-on-windows).

+Please make sure to stop any new instances you start, as they will continue to charge the lab's account.

 **Note:** When crawling with multiple locations, you can avoid the hassle of setting up each VM individually by using a [machine image](https://cloud.google.com/compute/docs/machine-images).